creativetimofficial/material-dashboard-react/README.md

 This free MUI & React Dashboard is coming with prebuilt design blocks, so the development process is seamless, switching from our pages to the real website is very easy to be done.

+Special thanks go to:
-[Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
-Nepcha is already integrated with [PRODUCT NAME].
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Material Dashboard React.
 You can use it to gain insights into your sources of traffic.

 View [all components here](https://www.creative-tim.com/learning-lab/react/alerts/material-dashboard/).